obsidian-tasks-group/obsidian-tasks/contributing/Releases/How do I make a release.md

     - On the release page, GitHub provides a button to auto-generate release notes which works nicely as a good starting point.
 9. When you are happy with the release notes, hit the Publish button.
     - At this point, GitHub will send an email automatically to everyone who is subscribed to Tasks releases.
+10. If the documentation has changed, publish it: see [[Publishing with Obsidian Publish]].

+## Publicity

-10. Optional: Post to
+Optional: Post to:

 - Obsidian Discord
   - Add a post in the `#updates` channel, with detail about the release
   - Add a one-liner in the `#task-management` channel, linking to the first post
 - r/ObsidianMD on Reddit
 - Obsidian Forum Share & Showcase section
 - etc.